 Indoor mask mandate returns to Southern University for fall semester

 BATON ROUGE, La.
-(WAFB) - With school starting in less than a week for the Southern Jags, officials decided to bring back their indoor mask mandate following Monday, August 15.
+(WAFB) - With school starting this week for the Southern Jags, officials decided to bring back their indoor mask mandate taking effect Monday, August 15.

 In an effort to continue to keep its campus communities safe amid the ongoing COVID-19 pandemic, the Southern University System will reinstate its indoor mask mandate on all campuses effective Monday, August 15, 2022.
 This includes Southern University and A&M College, Southern University at New Orleans, Southern University Shreveport, Southern University Law Center, and Southern University Agricultural Research and Extension Center.